GeoffreyFClark/TSROC1/README.md

 Dec 2: Saw bot in specified server channel successfully

-Dec 8: Bot successfully scraped simulated position data from a text file and sent to channel
+Dec 8: Bot successfully scraped simulated position data that was randomly generated into a text file and sent to channel